egregoire23/SupervisedWithR/Neural Network & Logistic Regression on Weekly Stock Returns.md

 looks as though the neural network will perform significantly better than the logistic regression.
 However, the test data for both models perform identically.
-In terms of model interpretability, the neural network loses significant interpretability with due to its complexity and number of parameters.
+In terms of model interpretability, the neural network loses significant interpretability due to its complexity and number of parameters.
 However, logistic regression is a very interpretable and easy to understand model.
 The logistic regression model shows that the most important variables in predicting whether the